Dupont Plaza Hotel arson: Disaster

 After flashing over in the ballroom (which witnesses confused with an explosion), the hot gases swept up the grand staircase into the lobby of the hotel.
-From there, the fire was drawn through the open doors of the casino by the smoke-eaters (devices in the ceiling that sucked the smoke from cigarettes out of the room) present throughout the casino.
-With more than 150 guests estimated to be in the casino when the fire started, most of the deaths occurred in that area.
-Several months before the fire, hotel management had the emergency exit doors locked to prevent theft, and the only other way out was through a pair of inward-opening doors.
+From there, the fire was drawn through the open doors of the casino by smoke-eaters (devices in the ceiling that sucked cigarette smoke from the room) present through the casino.
+With more than 150 guests estimated in the casino when the fire started, most of the deaths occurred in that area.
+Several months before the fire, hotel management had the emergency exit doors locked to prevent theft, and the only other exit was through a pair of inward-opening doors.
 Some people pressed against the doors to no avail.
 Others leaped from the second-story casino through plate-glass windows to the pool deck below; many were injured.
 Others died of smoke inhalation on upper floors of the casino.
-Still others were killed as they rode the elevators to the lobby, only to discover their path blocked by the fire when the doors opened.
+Still others were killed as they rode elevators to the lobby only to discover their path blocked by the fire when the doors opened.

-Those who were able to do so climbed to the hotel's roof, where an improvised helicopter rescue, including civilian, police, Puerto Rico National Guard, U.S. Coast Guard, and U.S. Navy helicopters from the Roosevelt Roads Naval Air Station, transported people to safety.
-Nancy Brensson, a survivor of the blaze, was one of those rescued by the helicopters:
+Those who could do so climbed to the hotel's roof, where an improvised helicopter rescue, including civilian, police, Puerto Rico National Guard, U.S. Coast Guard, and U.S. Navy helicopters from the Roosevelt Roads Naval Air Station, transported people to safety.
+Survivor Nancy Brensson was one of those rescued by helicopter:

 We got to the eighth floor, but then there were people blocked by smoke.
 We ran to another stairway, and got down to the eighth floor again before we ran into the smoke ...
 [Near the roof] [h]elicopters circled around us, but it looked like they were afraid to land.
 Finally, one hovered about two feet above the roof.
 A co-pilot reached his hand out and pulled us to a step under the door.
 It looked like there was room in the back of the helicopter for two people.
 We squeezed five in.

 The Puerto Rico Fire Department was dispatched at around 3:40 pm and thirteen firetrucks, 100 firefighters, and 35 ambulances responded.
 Firefighters extinguished the flames three hours later, although black smoke continued through the night.